tingly-amua/Terry-Stops-Classifier/README.md

   - Performed better on recall for arrest class: 0.87
   - Fl-Score for Arrests (minority class): 0.64

 ### 2. Overall Accuracy
-**Logistic Regression:** Accuracy is 0.85, which is lower than the random forest's performance **Decision Trees:** Accuracy: 0.76 — Dropped compared to baseline model due to increase in false positives.
+**Logistic Regression:** Accuracy is 0.85, which is lower than the random forest's performance.

+**Decision Trees:** Accuracy: 0.76 — Dropped compared to baseline model due to increase in false positives.

-**Random Forest:** Accuracy is 0.89 showing its benefit in handling imbalanced classes and datasets
+**Random Forest:** Accuracy is 0.89 showing its benefit in handling imbalanced classes and datasets.

 ### 3. ROC-AUC Score
 **Logistic Regression: ROC-AUC = 0.9358**: The model is effective at distinguishing between arrest and non-arrest outcomes during Terry Stops.
 Its strong performance suggests that the linear relationship between features and the log-odds of arrest captures most of the predictive signal in the data.
 However, it may miss complex, nonlinear interactions between variables (e.g., interactions between subject race and call type).